matriarx/i18n-react/readme.md

 export default App
 ```

-> To lazy load translation data you can provide an import path instead of a map.
+> To lazy load translation data you can provide a URI instead of a map.

 ## 🧚🏻‍♀️✨ Development ✨🔮